Phitz Baritone Ukulele Case

 The interior is basic: soft velvet cloth with moderate padding at contact points.
 Beneath the soft velvet cloth is molded foam, making for good shock absorption and temperature protection (acts like a cooler).
 There's a wee stash box, barely large enough for a set of strings or pack of smokes.

-This case fits my Cordoba Mini instruments well: a little wiggle room for easy in and out, and enough space to leave a really thin strap attached.
+This case fits my Cordoba Mini instruments well: a little wiggle room for easy in and out, and enough space to leave a thin strap attached (if carefully tucked in).
 A pad on the center of the lid keeps gentle pressure on the strings and fingerboard but doesn’t press the bridge.
 My pet peeve is case interiors with a big pad pressing on the bridge.
 With a tight fit, pressure on the bridge could damage the soundboard.

 Cordoba Mini R | Living it up in a Phitz Baritone Ukulele Case